CoordSpace/topicsync/README.md

 Any topic updates in those channels will be synced with the other nearly instantly and a topic change alert will be posted in Discord to mirror the alert normally shown in IRC.

-It was made to compliment a large stack of chat and site services for an independent game streaming community spread out over two chat networks.
-Since [matterbridge](https://github.com/42wim/matterbridge) doesn't support topic syncing for the time being, this was developed to fill in the gap.
+It was made to compliment an existing kubernetes cluster of chat and site services for an independent game streaming community spread out over two chat networks.
+Since [matterbridge](https://github.com/42wim/matterbridge) doesn't support topic syncing for the time being, this was developed to fill in the feature gap.

-If there's demand, this project could be extended to support multiple channels or other configuration needs so feel free to <a href="https://github.com/CoordSpace/topicsync/issues">request a feature!</a>
+If there is demand, this project could be extended to support multiple channels, networks, or other configuration needs so feel free to <a href="https://github.com/CoordSpace/topicsync/issues">request a feature!</a>

 ### Built With